 Warings Green Road

-Friendly canalside free house offering five real ales and three draught ciders.
+Friendly canalside free house offering five real ales and three draught ciders, plus further craft ciders (e.g. Black Rat, Thatchers Heritage).
 Three temporary moorings make it a popular stop for boaters and the area is pleasant for walking especially around the local lakes and for fishing and cycling.
 The large lounge and cosy bar have real fires in winter, and families are welcome in the large conservatory and the canal-side garden.
 Reasonably priced food and Sunday carvery.
-Wednesday quiz night, Thursday poker night and occasional live music.
+Wednesday quiz night, poker night Tuesday, Thursday and Sunday and occasional live music.

 - Blue Bell Cider House Warings Green Road Warings Green B94 6BP moc.liamg@esuohredicllebeulb(01564) 702328

 Country pub and restaurant offering excellent freshly-prepared food using local produce.
 Cask Marque accredited.
 The pub is welcoming to children and well-behaved dogs on leads, and there is a pub garden and outside decking area.
 Log fire in winter months.

 - Warwickshire Lad Broad Lane Wood End B94 5DP ku.oc.dalerihskciwraweht@ofni(01564) 742346